moneyhoardersglobalnetwork/mhgn-hoarding-gateway/README.md

 Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.

 We will soon redeploy all contracts on Amoy and follow current distribution as much as possible to simulate real-world scenarios.
 BOP by MHGN was first deployed on Polygon Mainnet and Amoy is a fresh estnet to build out the MHGN ecosystem more.

+## How to use the MHGN Hoarding Gateway